 Even though your child already knows, reassure them that their transition away from bottles was a good thing.
 Take out the new drinking glass again and remind your child that this will be their new way of drinking.

 Of course, you have to be prepared for some crying and despair - that’s normal.
 But you will be surprised how soon it is before your baby no longer asks for a bottle of milk.
 That old habit will now be replaced with reading time and extra cuddles.

-This is the ideal time and plan to wean your baby off his or her bottle, developmentally speaking.
+Developmentally speaking, this is the ideal time and plan to wean your baby off his or her bottle.

 So give it a try.
 You have nothing to lose.
 I promise, seeing your baby grow, eat, and develop normally is worth the effort, and that is truly the best reward!

 (I’m always delighted to receive these gift boxes full of bottles in my office - I have many children who give them away!)

 Dr. Ramon Barragan is a Pediatric Specialist and Critical Medical Pediatrician from Mexico.
 Dr. Barragan lives in San Jose del Cabo with his beautiful wife and daughter, while growing a thriving pediatric practice for the past 20 years.
 To read more about, or connect with Dr. Barragan please visit his website Papas de Primeros.

 Dr. Ramon Barragan is our resident pediatrician at Baja Baby.
 If you would like to try our EWG VERIFIED™ products, please check out our lavender travel kit.
 It's the perfect way to sample a few of our natural, safe skincare for children.